SteelStarling/CS399/README.md

 # CS399-Work

 All my work for CS399 at ERAU!
-Organized in a terrible way I should really go about fixing later, luckily, this is a private repo.
+Lots of good Python learning.
+Still not organized in a great way, but good enough to be made public.